Looking for an easy way to edit application launchers and menu entries on Ubuntu?

 Well, there’s a new app that can help.

-‘AppEditor‘ offers up an easy to use GUI through which you can rename app launchers, change app icons, hide menu entries, and a whole heap more.
+‘AppEditor‘ provides an easy to use GUI through which you can rename app launchers, change app icons, hide menu entries, and a whole heap more.

-Although it is a new app AppEditor is not the only menu editor for Linux desktops.
+Although this is new, AppEditor is not the only menu editor for Linux desktops.